 \subsection{Supervised \MF{}}

-We test the supervised \MF{} method on artificially generated data using five benchmark material models, see \cref{tab:benchmarks_supervised}.
-We measure the material fingerprints following the same experimental settings assumed during the database generation in the offline stage.
+\CHANGETWO{To demonstrate the numerical functionality of \MF{}, we focus on numerically generated data in this work.
+We test the supervised \MF{} method on data genrated using five benchmark material models, see \cref{tab:benchmarks_supervised}.} We measure the material fingerprints following the same experimental settings assumed during the database generation in the offline stage.
 To emulate real experiments, we add independent, normally distributed noise with zero mean to the stress measurements before normalization.
 Two noise levels are investigated by setting the standard deviation to $1 \%$ and $5 \%$ of the maximum absolute stress measurement.
 The fast pattern recognition algorithm is then used, for each benchmark and each noise level, to discover the material model in the database, see \cref{sec:database_supervised}, that best matches the measured fingerprint.